KingOfTheAce2/FRBR-Statengeneraal-Digitaal-scraper/README.md

 By default the crawler processes at most 500 XML files with a 0.2 second delay between requests.

-The crawler writes newline-delimited JSON batches to the `data/` directory, producing files like `sgd_batch_001.jsonl`.
+The crawler writes newline-delimited JSON shards to the `data/` directory, producing files like `sgd_shard_1.jsonl`.
+The next shard number is persisted in `state.json` so new runs append files instead of overwriting existing ones.

 When both `HF_TOKEN` and `HF_DATASET_REPO` are set, newly created batches are uploaded to the specified Hugging Face dataset repository.
 The script will